Hekstra-Lab/dw-examples/pyp/README.md

 sbatch slurm-dw-array-grid.sh
 ```

-Two flags in `slurm-dw-array-grid.sh` control the bevaior of the bivariate prior:
+Two flags in `slurm-dw-array-grid.sh` control the behavior of the bivariate prior:

 ```
 CARELESS_ARGS+=(--double-wilson-parents=${DW_LIST})